-The wording of the 2009 version of the Code is ethically sound and should therefore not be changed.
+The group believes the wording of the 2009 version of the Code is ethically sound and should therefore not be changed.

 The doctors insist that "a good health outcome is what we are about.
 It is intrinsic to good medicine and Good Medical Practice."